dujie-szu/FedMoP/README.md

-# FedMoP: Federated Learning using Model Projection for Multi‑Center Disease Diagnosis with Non-IID data (Under review)
+# Model projection based Federated Learning for Non-IID data (Under review)

-This is the PyTorch implementation of our paper **"Jie Du, Wei Li, Peng Liu, et al. Federated Learning using Model Projection for Multi-Center Disease Diagnosis with Non-IID Data"** .
+This is the PyTorch implementation of our paper **"Jie Du, Wei Li, Peng Liu, et al. Model projection based Federated Learning for Non-IID data"** .

 The experimental  results (test accuracy %) on HAM10K dataset.